Sector Development Archives - ISO-BEA

 • A maximum 10% of the total budget, including all proposed or confirmed financing, can be allocated towards producer fees, when applicants are applying with a production training proposal;

-• Recipients may receive less than the request amount as recommended by the Standing Committee and approved by the ISO.
+• Recipients may receive less than the request amount as recommended by peer assessment and approved by the ISO.

 General Criteria and Eligibility